loglux/vpnpolicy/README.md

 'client' – a number of a VPN Client you’re using.
 You have five clients, so put the relevant number.

-You can also put a unique file names and path.
+You can also put unique file names and path.

     conf_path = ""